How to update the firmware on the Sparkfun O-Clock V1.1:

 AVR Clock update tools: uploadm328p

-The zip file above also contains the current V4.0 version of the Dutchtronix ScopeClock firmware for the Sparkfun O-Clock.
+The zip file above also contains the current V4.1ds version of the Dutchtronix ScopeClock firmware for the Sparkfun O-Clock.

 Connect the Sparkfun clock to a PC using a standard DB-9 serial cable (DTE to DCE).
-It is also possible to upload the firmware using an FTDI USB to serial converter cable or the Sparkfun FTDI breakout board.
+It is also possible to upload the firmware using an FTDI USB to serial converter cable, the Sparkfun FTDI breakout board or search Ebay for "Geeetech FTDI Basic Breakout FT232RL USB" (just $3.99).
 Make sure the serial port selection switch is set to USB.

 Steps for updating the firmware on your Sparkfun Oscilloscope clock on a Windows machine: